 How much is homeowners insurance in Washington?

 Washington shares this low cost of homeowners insurance with most of the surrounding states.
 Idaho’s average annual premium for homeowners insurance is $835, while Oregon’s is $712 annually.
-California is the exception at $1,014 annually because of a higher frequency of damaging weather and the associated increase in the number of claims filed by homeowners.
+California is the exception at $1,014 annually, potentially because of a higher frequency of damaging weather events and the associated increase in the number of claims filed by homeowners.

 Home insurance in Washington

-When searching for the best home insurance in Washington, the type of coverage you choose is important to ensure your property is adequately protected.
-There are several policy types to choose from with various coverage add-ons to consider when building your homeowners insurance package.
+When searching for the best home insurance in Washington, choosing coverage to adequately protect your finances from common claims is important.
+There are several policy types to choose from with various coverage add-ons to consider when building your homeowners insurance policy.

 Common causes of loss in Washington